 Surprise Out-of-network Bill Dispute Resolution

-8/20/2018: See bottom of this page for a Notice of Proposed Rulemaking; Notice of Comment Period; Notice of Hearing.
+- The proposed rules are accessible from the link at the bottom of this page entitled, "Out-of-Network Claim Dispute Resolution Notice of Proposed Rulemaking; Notice of Comment Period; Notice of Hearing."

 What is a "surprise bill"?